joefincher/Labdoo-3.0-Content-Migration/README.md

 as well as configuring the base installation.

 After running the above command, open your web browser and go to the URL http://www.labdoo-dev.org/.
 (Alternatively, http://localhost.)
 This should take you to your fresh installation of the Labdoo platform.
-You can login using the 'admin' account and using the password 'grassroots'.
+You can login using the 'admin' account and the password 'grassroots'.